 Instead, it connects borrowers with smaller chains because it believes that they offer better services overall.
 These lenders are community-oriented and often not-for-profit credit unions.

 What does LendKey do?

 LendKey can pull data from over 275 community based financial institutions with some pretty powerful data analytics engines.
 It then compares and contrasts them and presents its findings from best to worst to consumers.

 This means the average person is able to look at his or her options and come to the same conclusion as a professional loan consultant would.
 The average borrower also saves $191 on their monthly payments with LendKey.

 In the company’s own words, they state that their aim is to “[match] consumers with community banks and credit unions to create the most transparent, accessible and low-cost borrowing options in online lending.”
-Online customer satisfaction surveys place them around 4 ½ out of 5 stars, so they seem to be doing a pretty good job of doing just that.
+Online customer satisfaction surveys place them around 4 ½ out of 5 stars, so they are doing a pretty good job of it.

 Who is LendKey best for?